saleor/saleor-docs/docs/api-process/product.md

 ### Filtering

-The `products` query gives the ability the filter the results.
+The `products` query gives the ability to filter the results.
 To do that, use the optional `filter` argument.
 Some of the filters that are available here are:

 - `search` - Search for products by name or description.